benlhy/wireless_measurements/README.md

 # Contents
 1. Mini - Contains the KiCAD files required for the mini board version
 2. Stick - Contains the KiCAD files required for the standard board version
+3. Arduino - Contains the KiCAD files required for the arduino implementation.

 # Technology